 Their use can be compared with t. i. earth house – holes dug into the fields, where people who did not have the ability to dig their turnip caves also stored food.
 In contrast to earth houses, turnips were longer persistent, closer to farms, and easier to access.
 Because of all the benefits, some also rented them to store their produce.
 Many of the turnip caves are still in the middle of the vineyard areas, and many of them have a wooden entrance hall.
 The entrance hall was an occasional outbuilding and was designed to store spray, lime, and tools.

 For What Is a Wine Cave Used for Today?

 Today, they are still used in some places to store field crops, vegetables, and fruits.
-Due to their favorable climatic conditions, they are mostly used for ripening and storage of wine.
+Due to their favorable climatic conditions, they are mostly used for the ripening and storage of wine.
 The high humidity in the caves is not the best for wooden barrels, so the winemakers kept a precious drop in them after they began pouring them into stainless containers and bottles.
-Today, turnip wine cave is also an ideal place for tasting the typical wines of the Bizeljsko-Sremica wine-growing region.
-The owners of such premises like to offer their guests a precious wine.
+Today, the turnip wine cave is also an ideal place for tasting the typical wines of the Bizeljsko-Sremica wine-growing region.
+The owners of such premises like to offer their guests precious wine.
 Sandy holes represent an important tourist attraction in the area, with six turnip wine caves currently open for viewing.